POINT COUNTERPOINT

 Cabin Living

-Campers sleep in rustic cabins of 4-8 bunkbeds that have been lovingly covered with graffiti by former campers.
-All cabins have electricity, hot showers, and bathrooms located either in the cabin or in the case of the Roost Cabin – very close by the cabin.
+Campers sleep in rustic cabins of 4-8 bunk beds that have been lovingly covered with graffiti by former campers.
+All cabins have electricity, hot showers, and bathrooms located either in the cabin or in the case of the Roost – very close.